 [LAUGHTER] Or why it is.

-BOB GARFIELD: Well, that was then, when it seemed nonsensical for folks to interrupt their lives to transmit 140-character factoids and random banal thoughts to people who must interrupt their own lives to receive them.
-A year later, there are nearly 200 million Twitterers, about 20 million of them active ones, sending out more than two billion tweets per month.
-Last spring in New York City, some of them gathered at the 140 Character Conference to consider how all this chirping is changing their lives, and ours too.
-I went over there, mainly to find out if Twitter’s utility would ever translate into an ongoing business.
-But first, I wanted to check with this guy I know who is a very satisfied Twitter bug.
+BOB GARFIELD: Well, there is something kind of hilarious about people constantly interrupting their lives to transmit 140-character factoids and random banal thoughts to people who must interrupt their own lives to receive them.
+Or anyway, it was hilarious way back in 2009 when The Daily Show made fun of it.
+In 2010 there are an excess of 75 million Twitterers, 15 million of them active ones, sending out more than a billion tweets per month.
+Last week in New York City, Twitterers from the world over gathered at the 140 Character Conference to consider how all this chirping is changing their lives, and ours, too.
+I went over there, but first wanted to check with this guy I know who is a very satisfied Twitter bug.

 DAVID CARR: It’s a way that people use to make sense of a very complicated world.

-JEFF PULVER: When Haiti happened, my friend Ann Curry was down there reporting for NBC, and she had noticed that Doctors Without Borders had a plane that - with supplies and the U.S. Air Force wasn't, wasn’t letting it land.
+JEFF PULVER: When Haiti happened, my friend Ann Curry was down there reporting for NBC, and she had noticed that Doctors without Borders had a plane that - with some supplies and the U.S. Air Force wasn't, wasn’t letting it land.

 BOB GARFIELD: Internet entrepreneur and Twitter evangelist Jeff Pulver hosts the 140 Character Conference.